 The above list will vary for each lender, but what is a common theme is that you will need to provide evidence to show that your business can afford to repay the amount you are borrowing plus interest.
-Users of FSB Funding Platform have the use of Open Banking and accounting software integrations to help prepare their finance application in minutes.
+Users of Finpoint have the use of Open Banking and accounting software integrations to help prepare their finance application in minutes.

 Your business does not automatically qualify for funding.
 The eligibility criteria will vary for each lender, and as such each lender has the authority to decide whether to offer finance to your business or not.